RuisSoftware/FiveM-Resources-2024/README.md

 # Dutch Players Edit // esx_inventoryhud // ESX 1.2 ONLY
 ![welcome](https://www.gemeentenieuwstad.nl/wp-content/uploads/2020/10/welcome.png)
-Report hackers and hackwebsites please.

 The latest MySQL plugin could break this resource!
 Only use: https://github.com/dutchplayers/MySQL-for-ESX-Inventory-HUD

 We have edited the original esx_inventoryhud resource from Trsak.

 This inventory only works with the latest version of ESX.
+You can download v1-final here: https://github.com/esx-framework/es_extended/tree/v1-final

 Your help is much appreciated in a pull request!